BVLC/caffe/docs/installation.md

     cmake ..
     make && make install

-Note that glog does not compile with the most recent gflags version (2.1), so before that is solved you will need to build with gflags first.
+Note that glog does not compile with the most recent gflags version (2.1), so before that is solved you will need to build with glog first.
 Also note that if you have newer versions of Ubuntu, like 13.04 or 14.04, gflags may be available under apt-get.

 #### OS X